cybozu-go/accurate/docs/config.md

 namingPolicies: []
 ```

 Only labels and annotations specified in the configuration file will be inherited.
+If you are using something that controls permissions by labels or annotations, such as PodSecurity Admission, an administrator should allow appropriate labels and annotations.

 Likewise, Accurate watches only namespace-scope resources specified in the configuration file.